automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

     some_function(data[0], data[1], data[2])

-A better way to get data items from a squence or list would be to expand the sequence to variables like so:
+A better way to get data items from a sequence or list would be to expand the sequence to variables like so:

 .. code-block:: python